 The AMOS platform has undergone rigorous testing from individual hardware and software components, up to full navigation system testing.
-All algorithms were first tested within the Player/Stage robotic simulation environment to assess their reliability.
+All algorithms were first tested in ROS sandboxes to assess their reliability.

 Testing was performed throughout the building stage.
 This allowed each new subsystem to be tested when it reached a point of minimal functionality.
 Once any bugs found were worked out, more features were added and subsequently tested in the same manner.
 This helps to reduce testing and debugging time by helping bugs to be found early in the development cycle and minimizing the number of changes that could have caused the bug.
 Once all systems were tested and verified to be functioning correctly, system testing was performed to ensure all the modules function correctly with one another.